 All our activities are delivered by our own ‘in-house’ Outdoor Education Department, which is also supported on expeditions by other members of staff drawn from within the Berkhamsted family of schools.

-We are able to offer our students alternatives to the traditional Physical Education and games options, with activities to motivate and engage our students.
+We are able to offer our pupils alternatives to the traditional Physical Education and games options, with activities to motivate and engage our pupils.
 These activities are designed to spark the boys’ sense of adventure, including orienteering, mountain biking, climbing or scaling the high ropes climbing tower.

 Every pupil at Berkhamsted has the opportunity to develop into a confident performer

-Every student has the opportunity to be involved in the Performing Arts at Berkhamsted Boys – whether that is as a performer or to support their peers as a member of the audience.
+Every pupil has the opportunity to be involved in the Performing Arts at Berkhamsted Boys – whether that is as a performer or to support their peers as a member of the audience.

 Many music and drama productions take place throughout the year and every pupil has the opportunity to perform at our House Music and House Drama competitions.

-Performing Arts at Berkhamsted Boys can benefit your son in many ways – from building their confidence and self-esteem to enhancing their memory and developing their empathy and compassion.
+Performing Arts at Berkhamsted Boys can benefit pupils in many ways – from building confidence and self-esteem to enhancing memory and developing empathy and compassion.

 Berkhamsted Boys benefits from a range of Performing Arts venues.
 Our modern 500 seat Centenary Theatre is fully equipped and our smaller venues include our studio theatres.

-Wherever your son performs and however big the venue, there will be a warm, supportive and encouraging atmosphere where all boys are given the chance to explore this art form.
+Wherever your son performs and however big the venue, there will be a warm, supportive and encouraging atmosphere where all boys are given the chance to explore this variety of art forms.

 Confidently performing on stage and developing technical and design skills